-We love hydration water bladders because it's super easy to carry liters of water and to can sip on water the entire time instead of chugging it at breaks.
+We love hydration water bladders because it's super easy to carry liters of water.
+Plus, you can sip on water your entire hike instead of chugging it at breaks.
 We always stay more hydrated with water bladders than water bottles.

 Trail Location & Information

 Lochview Trail is a wonderful, tiring trail that is much less popular than the normal route to Paul’s Tomb via Knox Mountain Drive.
 It offers stunning views of Okanagan Lake and a chance to look at the extravagance of the rich.
 Although it’s rated as a difficult hike, there are only a few places that are actually challenging.
 It’s quite well maintained and you’ll love the views!

 Lochview Trail can be accessed via Lochview Road at the top of Clifton Road or via the Paul's Tomb Trail on Knox Mountain.
 There is only a small area for parking at Lochview Road and make sure to respect the private property that surrounds the trailhead.

 |Difficulty||Easy to moderate|

 |Notes||There are some very steep, tiring sections.
 Make sure to take your time and rest plenty!
 Stay on the trails as the land on either side is private property.|

 Hey there, we're Sam and Jacob!
 We're based in the Pacific Northwest and we love hiking, road tripping, and everything travel and outdoor related.